-Tara Joshi is a writer, editor and occasional broadcaster, currently based in London, UK.
+Tara Joshi is a writer, editor and broadcaster, currently based in London, UK.

-Her work spans music, culture, politics, history and identity, and the intersections of all those things.
+Born in India, raised on the Isle of Wight, followed by a history degree in Ireland, her work now spans music, culture, politics, history and identity, and the intersections of all those things.

 Alongside Dhruva Balram, she is the co-editor and an author for the essay anthology Haramacy, produced in collaboration with Zahed Sultan.
 It was published on Unbound in May 2022, you can buy it here.

-Broadcast work has included appearances on BBC Radio 1Xtra, Radio 4, Asian Network, Channel Five News and Foundation.FM, as well as co-hosting the pop culture podcast Twenty Twenty with her friend, Simran Hans.
+Broadcast work has included appearances on the BBC, Channel Five, as well as co-hosting the pop culture podcast Twenty Twenty with her friend, Simran Hans.
 She also hosts and participates in roundtables and talks, and is currently on the voting panels for the BRIT Awards and the BBC Sound Poll.
 Tara has previously helped judge the Fred Perry x Nicholas Daley Music Grant, the British Podcasting Awards, the Glastonbury Emerging Talent Competition, the Association of Independent Music awards and more.

 She also does commercial work, producing editorial content for the likes of Apple Music, WePresent, Condé Nast, Guardian Labs.
 She has written artist biographies for Jorja Smith, Metronomy, Chippy Nonstop and others.